“Auditions for Shadowlands, British accents a help!”

 Payne has not limited himself to Lewis related ventures.
 Having completed a commission to record an audio version of a new Bible translation he was then commissioned to write a play featuring the new translation text.
 The result was Prisoner of Passion set at the time when the Apostle Paul was under house arrest in Rome.
 In this drama Paul reflects on what he has written to the churches and rejoices in the certain promises of God.
 Powerful and inspiring, the dialog is almost entirely taken from Scripture.

-Payne, who was born in London, is widowed with two sons and three grand children.
+Payne, who was born in London, was widowed with two sons and three grandchildren until recently when he remarried to a lovely Englishwoman.